 Civil War starts with the creation of the “Winter Soldier”, a figure whose personal and political history establishes him as a negative doppleganger for Captain America.
-Significantly, it is political ideology (the “red book”) that makes this former hero a villain, overcoming his rationality, eradicating his individuality and transforming him a willing tool of the state.
-The critique of collectivism implied here (as also in the nonsensical text which subdues Bucky’s reason) will subsequently become the major theme of the film, which argues that collectivism is dangerous not only because it undermines the individual’s freedom to act with virtue but also because it can lure even the well-intentioned into serving as the unwitting pawns of those with political power.
+Significantly, it is political ideology (the “red book”) that makes this hero a villain, overcoming his rationality, eradicating his individuality and transforming him into a willing tool of the state.
+The critique of collectivism implied here (as also in the nonsensical text which subdues Bucky’s reason) subsequently becomes the major theme of the film, which argues that collectivism is dangerous not only because it undermines the individual’s freedom to act with virtue but also because it can lure even the well-intentioned into serving as the unwitting pawns of those with political power.

-The role that media may play in creating and nurturing political grievances is suggested by the visuals of violence which play-and-replay on monitors and mobile devices through the film and in doing so provide the pretext for the state suppression of individual freedom.
-While Captain America and the Scarlet Witch have a meaningful discussion of their own failures, the other characters can only criticize from a position of ignorance.
-Personal experience is of paramount importance to proper moral judgment in this reading.
-And thus when the Black Panther confronts Zemo at the climax, it is his personal experience with his father’s death which allows him to transcend vengeance (unmasking and regaining his humanity) and become at last an agent of real rather than vigilante justice, a moral reversal which also changes his home from the “Wakandan prison” dismissed ironically by Stark mid-film to the hospital refuge we see at the film’s close which promises safeguard the Winter Soldier in his voluntary seclusion.
+The role that digital media plays in creating and nurturing unfounded grievances is one of the more interesting sub-themes in the film: suggested by the visuals of violence which play-and-replay on monitors and mobile devices in doing so provide the pretext for the state suppression of individual freedom.
+While Captain America and the Scarlet Witch have a meaningful discussion of their own failures, other characters can only criticize from a position of ignorance.
+Yet personal experience is emphasized as being of paramount importance to proper moral judgment.
+When the Black Panther confronts Zemo at the climax, it is his personal experience with his father’s death which allows him to transcend vengeance (unmasking and regaining his humanity) and become a heroic figure rather than an agent of vigilante justice, a moral reversal which changes his home from the “Wakandan prison” dismissed ironically by Stark mid-film to the hospital refuge which safeguards and heals the Winter Soldier in voluntary seclusion at film’s end.

-DeepenThe international community’s attempts to foist the Sokovia Accords on the American government are also shown to be hypocritical.
-At the least, it is ironic that the Wakandan attempt to regulate “enhanced individuals” is justified on democratic grounds given that Wakanda is a monarchy that is not subject to democratic pressure.
-This same regime is also implicitly criticized by the film for not subjecting the Black Panther to international monitoring.
-And it is surely one of the more pointed ironies of the story that this new hero — who is credited with the the success of the diplomatic effort to create the accords — immediately follows their enactment with a vigilante crusade to “avenge” his father.
+The international community’s attempts to foist the Sokovia Accords on the American government are also shown to be hypocritical.
+Note the irony in the way the Wakandan government’s proposal to regulate “enhanced individuals” is justified on democratic grounds when the same country is a not a democratic system, and does not subject its own subjects (the Black Panther) to international monitoring.
+It is surely one of the more pointed ironies of the film that this new hero — who is credited with the success of the diplomatic efforts — immediately follows their enactment with a vigilante crusade that violates the new rule of law.

-Although Civil War generally eschews more complex symbolism, the film’s criticism of the Sokovia Accords also comes out in some traditional symbolic ways, such as the way the Iron Man contingent suffers far more than Captain America’s in their set-piece airport battle, a sequence which shows multiple characters on the collectivist side unexpectedly stripped of their “powers” (read: virtues) or who find said powers newly unreliable and/or self-destructive: Iron Man’s multiple concussions, War Machine’s broken spine, and Vision’s loss of “clarity” (a symbol of blindness which parallels Tony Stark’s black eye) all indicate on a basic symbolic level that these characters are in the wrong.
+Although Civil War generally eschews more complex symbolism, the film’s criticism of the Sokovia Accords does come out in some traditional symbolic ways, such as the way the Iron Man contingent suffers far more than Captain America’s in their set-piece airport battle, a sequence which shows multiple characters on the collectivist side unexpectedly stripped of their “powers” (read: virtues) or who find said powers newly unreliable and/or self-destructive: Iron Man’s multiple concussions, War Machine’s broken spine, and Vision’s loss of “clarity” (a symbol of blindness which parallels Tony Stark’s black eye) all indicate on a basic symbolic level that these characters are in the wrong.
 For a more trivial example, when Vision is shown sitting in defeat at a chessboard, the black king dangling from his hand, the image is evocative of Stark’s earlier warning that the Avengers themselves are now “in check.”